SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The CHRNE gene provides instructions for making the epsilon (ε) component (subunit) of the acetylcholine receptor (AChR) protein.
-The AChR protein is found in the membrane of skeletal muscle cells and plays a critical role in the neuromuscular junction, which is the area where signaling between nerve and muscle cells occurs.
-Signaling between nerve and muscle cells is necessary for movement.
-The AChR protein consists of five subunits, each of which is produced from a different gene.
-The subunits are assembled into the AChR protein in the endoplasmic reticulum, a cell structure involved in protein processing and transport, before being transported to the cell membrane.
-There are two major forms of the AChR protein, a fetal type that is present before birth and an adult type.
+The AChR protein subunits assemble into the protein in the endoplasmic reticulum, a cell structure involved in protein processing and transport.
+The AChR protein is then transported to the cell surface.
+There are two major forms of the AChR protein: a fetal type that is present before birth and an adult type.
 The ε subunit is found only in the adult AChR protein.
-At about the 33rd week of pregnancy, the ε subunit replaces the gamma (γ) subunit (found only in fetal AChR) to form adult AChR protein.
+At about the 33rd week of pregnancy, the ε subunit replaces the gamma (γ) subunit (which is found only in the fetal type of AChR) to form the adult AChR protein.

 Health Conditions Related to Genetic Changes

-Congenital myasthenic syndrome
+Congenital myasthenic syndromes

 More About This Health Condition